Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 24 September 2024 09.53.56 UTC
+- WIB: Selasa, 24 September 2024 10.29.44 UTC
-- WITA: Selasa, 24 September 2024 10.53.56 UTC
+- WITA: Selasa, 24 September 2024 11.29.44 UTC
-- WIT: Selasa, 24 September 2024 11.53.56 UTC
+- WIT: Selasa, 24 September 2024 12.29.44 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: friendship
+Kategori: success